 In addition to strata titles, another quirk in Cambodia’s real estate market is the distinction between “hard titles” and “soft titles”.
 Both give legal freehold status and must be owned by either a Cambodian or Cambodian company.
 But there’s a few very important differences.

 Hard-titles are registered through the national government’s land registry and give an indisputable right to the property.
 Soft-titles are instead registered through the local government.
-Soft titles are, at least in theory, not as ironclad as hard-titles and could potentially be disputed.
+Soft titles are, at least in theory, not as ironclad as hard-titles.

 In practice, over 80% of properties in Cambodia are held on soft titles.
 They’re just fine and serve as government-recognized proof of ownership and transfer.

 With that said, it’s a good to have your due diligence done.
 Real estate investors will often hire a lawyer to speak with the neighbors, look through the local land registry, and confirm that the seller of a soft-title property is indeed the true owner and has no encumbrances.

 Most Cambodians even prefer soft-title property because the transfer fees are a lot lower.
-Not only that, but transfers take a lot less time to be processed through the local government rather than the national government.
+Not only that, but the local government takes a lot less time for processing compared to the national government.
 Everything can be finished in a few days rather than months – something which especially makes life easier for flippers.

 Slowly but surely, all land in Cambodia is being converted from soft-title to a nationally recognized hard-title through this initiative.
 It’s only a matter of time before soft-titles will probably no longer exist, having had them converted free of cost.